Early Learning Programme

-Little Bambinos dynamic, vibrant and inspiring program is designed by Day by Day and is based on the knowledge that children are natural learners and that each child develops at their own pace.
-Unlike outdated programs of previous generations that expected all children to learn the same things at the same time, the Little Bambinos program is flexible, individual and engaging.
+Little Bambinos dynamic, vibrant and inspiring programme is designed by Day by Day and is based on the knowledge that children are natural learners and that each child develops at their own pace.
+Unlike outdated programmes of previous generations that expected all children to learn the same things at the same time, the Little Bambinos programme is flexible, individual and engaging.
 We aim to offer every child a rich and unique learning experience that will give them the best possible start in life.

-In fact, International research tell us that, for every year a child spends in a high-quality early learning program like ours, their school outcomes in literacy and numeracy improve dramatically!
+In fact, International research tell us that, for every year a child spends in a high-quality early learning programme like ours, their school outcomes in literacy and numeracy improve dramatically!

 At every stage of the learning journey, we will continue to work with you so we can learn more about your child.
-This helps us create a program that builds on their interest and abilities, and introduces and reinforces important concepts – like language, maths science, environment, art health and social awareness – in the way that works best for them.
+This helps us create a programme that builds on their interests and abilities, it introduces and reinforces important concepts – like language, maths, science, environment, art, health and social awareness – in the way that works best for them.

-At Little Bambinos we have a very strong emphasis on paly-based learning and aims to achieve five overall learning outcomes
+At Little Bambinos we have a very strong emphasis on play-based learning and aims to achieve five overall learning outcomes

 - Children have strong sense of identity

-- Children are connected with an contribute to their world
+- Children are connected with a contribution to their world

 - Children have a strong sense of well-being